-Port of Cromarty Firth has the necessary permits, infrastructure, experience, capacity and supply chain in place to provide a turnkey solution for approximately eighty percent of the decommissioning needs of the Central and Northern North Sea oil and gas fields.
+Port of Cromarty Firth has the necessary permits, infrastructure, experience, capacity and supply chain in place to provide a turnkey solution for the decommissioning of Central and Northern North Sea oil and gas assets.

 Port of Cromarty Firth is capable of decommissioning the largest offshore production platforms and subsea structures, and is already a proven natural choice for decommissioning projects.

-Berth Four is the deepest on the East Coast of Scotland.
-It has a depth of fourteen metres at chart datum, a quayside capable of taking vessels up to three hundred metres and access to laydown area the size of 3 football pitches which can accommodate structures the size and weight of Buchan Alpha’s topside.
+Berths 2-4 is the deepest on the East Coast of Scotland.
+It has a depth of 14m at chart datum, a quayside capable of taking vessels up to 300m and access to a 20,000sqm laydown area.

 Your Choice of Suppliers.